Frankfurt-BigDataLab/2023_CAA_ClaReNet/README.md

 This repository contains the code or links to repositories that were used for Clarenet's work on the hoard of Le Câtillon II in the paper: Supporting the analysis of a large coin hoard with AI-based methods 2023

+In the `Unsupervised Learning` directory you will also find the parameters used for the work presented at the EAA2021.

 ----

 # Images